[Updated to include additional amendments on September 20, 2018]

 - Data that is subject to the Federal Policy for the Protection of Human Subjects

 - Trials under the purview of the federal regulation.

 These exemptions prevent redundancy and conflicting regulations.
-Organizations that were concerned about complying with both HIPAA and CaCPA can instead focus on their ongoing compliance efforts with HIPAA and the Consumer Rule concerning clinical trials.
+Organizations that were concerned about complying with both HIPAA and CCPA can instead focus on their ongoing compliance efforts with HIPAA and the Consumer Rule concerning clinical trials.
 However, not all data is exempt, because not all the information that health care organizations collect is covered by HIPAA.
 For example, a health care organization could collect personal information from a consumer that is not PHI.
-That data, while not covered by HIPAA, would be covered by the CaCPA.
+That data, while not covered by HIPAA, would be covered by the CCPA.
 This increases health care organizations’ responsibility to know what information is covered by which regulation.

 Gramm-Leach-Bliley Act (GLBA) and Driver’s Privacy Protection Act (DPPA) Exemptions